Pradhyumna789/GitCloneGo/README.md

 ## Project Abstract

 ### This project is a from-scratch implementation of Git, the popular distributed version control system.
-Built as part of the Codecrafters Git challenge, it dives deep into Git’s internals — from its object model to its low-level plumbing commands.
+It dives deep into Git’s internals — from its object model to its low-level plumbing commands.

 ### Throughout the project, this Git clone evolves from initializing a .git directory to fully cloning a public repository from GitHub using the raw Git protocol.